PEPTIDE EDUCATION

-to support healing, resilience, and healthy aging of your pet.
+explores how naturally occurring signaling compounds may support resilience, recovery, and healthy aging in your pet.

 introduction

-Please review this page before booking a consultation with me.
-You will find four guiding sections below:
+Please review the sections below before booking a consultation with me:

-Peptide therapy uses short chains of amino acids that mimic natural signals in the body to support healing, resilience, and healthy aging.
-Because they align with normal biology, peptides can sometimes provide targeted effects with comparatively small doses.
+Peptides are short chains of amino acids that naturally occur in the body and act as cellular signals.
+Research suggests that certain peptides may support resilience, recovery, and healthy aging when used in appropriate contexts.
+Because they align with the body's own biology, they can sometimes provide meaningful support with comparatively small amounts.

 WHAT ARE PEPTIDES?